 • The due date is used normally until the due date has passed.
 When the due date has passed, the current day is used as the due date.

 • The forecast due date is used if the user has changed the forecast due date on the invoice.
-This change replaces the invoice's original due dates for the cash flow forecast - but never on the actual invoice.
+This change replaces the invoice's original due dates for the cash flow forecast, but never on the actual invoice.

-• When an open invoice is due, the forecast due date automatically becomes the current day.
+• When an open invoice is overdue, the forecast due date automatically becomes the current day.
 In this case, purchase invoices appear in the cash flow forecast according to their forecast due date.
 The open amount of the invoice is updated when payments come from the bank statement.
 Then they are also updated in the cash flow forecast.

 Expenses